Khao Sok National Park: Everything You Need to Know + Avoid the Crowds [2025]

 How to Get There

-The nearest airport is in Surat Thani (URT), with less than a 2 hour drive to Khao Sok village.
-You can also easily come from Phuket (HKT) and Krabi (KBV) airports.
-It's approximately a 3-hour drive from either Phuket or Krabi, so you should definitely add this on to your Thailand itinerary!
+The nearest airport to Khao Sok National Park is Surat Thani (URT), less than a 2-hour drive to Khao Sok Village.
+You can also easily reach Khao Sok from Phuket (HKT) or Krabi (KBV) airports, both about a 3-hour drive away, making it easy to add Khao Sok to your Thailand itinerary.

 How Much Time to Spend